MagicIdentity/Developers/docs/start/concepts/whatis.md

 ```

 ## Web Agent App
-In contrast, when a user launches your web agent app, `myapi` is instantly deployed on their agent.
+In contrast, when a user launches your web agent app, `/myapi` is instantly deployed on their agent.
 Your app talks
-to `myapi` on their agent, not a central server:
+to `/myapi` on their agent, not a central server:

 ```mermaid
 block-beta